 A Unitholder holding a Unit will only be entitled to a proportionate share based on the proportion that the number of days between the date of the first issuance of such Unit and the last day of the calendar month bears to the total number of days in such calendar month.
 Subscribers of Units who do not hold such Units throughout a month will receive reduced distributions in respect of such month based on the number of the days in the month that the Units were held.
-In respect to second payment of the Final Year End Distribution, a Unitholder will only be entitled to a proportionate share based on the portion that the number of days between the date of first issuance of such Unit and the last day of the calendar year bears to the total number of days in such calendar year.
-Subscribers of Units who not hold such Units through a year will receive reduced distributions in respect of the second payment of the Final Year End Distribution based on the number of the days in the year that the Units were held.
+In respect to second payment of the Final Year End Distribution, a Unitholder will only be entitled to a proportionate share based on the portion that the number of days in such calendar year.
+Subscribers of Units who do not hold such Units through a year will receive reduced distributions in respect of the second payment of the Final Year End Distributions in respect of Units who do not hold such Units through a year will receive reduced distributions in respect of the second payment of the Final Year End Distributions in respect of Units who do not hold such Units through a year will receive reduced distributions in respect of the second payment of the Final Year End Distributions in respect of the second payment of the Final Year End Distributions in respect of the second payment of the Final Year End Distribution based on the number of the days in the year that the Units were held.